 Similarly, your other recommendation can be academic or non-academic, but it must be from someone who knows you personally and whose perspective would add information not captured elsewhere in your application.

-If you're still uncertain about how to ensure your application leaves a lasting impression on the admissions committee, it's worth considering the expertise of our UPenn admissions counselors.
+If you're still uncertain about how to ensure your application leaves a lasting impression on the admissions committee, consider personalized college admissions consulting.

 They possess invaluable insider knowledge about the committee's expectations and can help you demonstrate that you're the ideal candidate!